A/textr/readme.md

 [typographic-em-dashes][typographic-em-dashes] and [typographic-ellipses][typographic-ellipses].

 Plugins are available on npm, labelled with [textr][textr-npm] keyword.
-Either of the plugins has good test coverage, that makes `textr` transformers easy to support even if one of them will be broken or useless for you.
 Also you can easily create new one.
 Don’t be scared.

 ## Idea behind textr